 This turkey chili turns up the heat with spicy green chilis and chili powder that are tempered by the creamy cannellini beans for a large pot of soup that will last you a few days.
 If it's still too spicy, garnish with sour cream and shredded jack cheese.

 Turkey Chipotle Chili

-The flavorful chili has plenty of vegetables and lean turkey breast, and uses canned black beans so it's ready in less than an hour.
+The flavorful chili has plenty of beans, vegetables and lean turkey breast to make it a healthful meal.
+To make it fast, this recipe calls for canned black beans so it's ready in less than an hour.
 Serve topped with a dollop of yogurt or sour cream for a rich taste.

 Quick Chili Bowl

 If you want a really easy meal to use up your Thanksgiving turkey, it doesn't get much easier than this Quick Chili Bowl.
 It relies on canned tomatoes and kidney beans, an onion, pepper and spices—just throw it all in a big pot and bring it to a boil over medium-high heat.
 Not only is this chili delicious, but it also packs in 25 grams of protein and 11 grams of fiber per serving.

 Leftover turkey is not just for sandwiches!
 This hearty soup recipe is full of shredded turkey and vegetables and the tasty toppings—cilantro, avocado and queso fresco—are what may just have you coming back for that second dish.
 Queso fresco is a mild Mexican cheese with a crumbly texture, similar to that of feta or farmer's cheese.
 Look for it at Hispanic food markets or larger grocery stores.

 This diabetes-friendly, slow-cooker soup might be the easiest path to a healthy, satisfying dinner that uses up your leftover turkey.
 It requires minimal chopping and just a few ingredients make this a flavorful soup good enough for dinner and even better for lunch.